 The testing facility must meet ALL of these qualifications in order to be approved.
 The use of personal laptops are not allowed, and exams may not be administered in a private residence.
 (Note: ProctorU is an exception to this rule.
 Please visit our PROCTORING OPTIONS page for additional information.)

-This information applies to Blackboard course exams.
+This information applies to Canvas course exams.
 For information about specialized exams like MFTs, MAPPs, ACCUPLACER, MAT, etc., please see the Other Exams section below.Step 1: To make arrangements for the proctored course exam, check your course syllabus, course announcements, or other course information for the dates of your proctored exam.
 Instructors will notify the TROY Online Testing Staff of those proctored exam dates the first week of the term.
 Contact your instructor directly if the dates of the proctored exam are not clear.
 Once you have determined the dates of the proctored exam, select a proctoring method.

 Step 4: Check your TROY email address for confirmation and further instructions.
 Please note that all official correspondence regarding proctored exams will be sent to your @troy.edu email address, so be sure to check your TROY email address regularly for important information.
 Failure to do so can result in students missing important information about taking the proctored exam, a proctor's approval, or a proctor's denial.
 If you do not see a confirmation email, check your junk/spam folders, or feel free to contact the TROY Online Testing Staff regarding the status of your proctor form.

 Proctors will ask you to provide a current photo ID.
 All identification must be valid and must be an original document.
 Examinees will not be admitted to the examination without proper identification.
 Acceptable forms of ID include a current government issued driver's license, a passport, or a military issued identification card.